wolbodo/pms/README.md

     -> returns the current user.

 ## People
-* GET  /api/people                  ; returns a list of all members
+* GET  /api/people                  ; returns a list of all people
+* GET  /api/people/:id              ; returns a person
-* POST /api/person                  ; creates a new member
+* POST /api/people                  ; creates a new person
-* PUT  /api/person/:id              ; updates a member
+* PUT  /api/people/:id              ; updates a person

 ## Fields
 * GET  /api/fields                  ; returns all fields available for current user